TMJ Treatment Desoto, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) and related TMJ disorders can stem from a variety of factors, many of which place strain on the jaw joint and surrounding muscles.
-Identifying these underlying causes is crucial for achieving relief and preventing future issues.
+TMD, or Temporomandibular Joint Dysfunction, along with other TMJ disorders, can be triggered by various factors that place stress on the jaw joint and muscles around it.
+Understanding the underlying causes is essential in finding effective relief and minimizing future discomfort.
 While each case is unique, some common causes of TMD include:

 • Jaw Injury or Trauma: Injuries from whiplash or impact can throw the TMJ out of alignment, resulting in pain and reduced mobility.